 All Earned Value Metrics Fast

-Enter your four core values and instantly calculate every EVM metric: CV, SV, CPI, SPI, EAC, ETC, VAC and TCPI — with colour-coded status, plain-English interpretation and a full project health narrative.
+I used EVM on every major project I managed in the UAE, and I drill these formulas into every PMP student I train.
+Enter your four core values and instantly calculate every EVM metric: CV, SV, CPI, SPI, EAC, ETC, VAC and TCPI, with colour-coded status, plain-English interpretation and a full project health narrative.

 🧮9 metrics calculated instantly